-Fredericton entrepreneur Bethany Deshpande is bringing Big Data to the farm with the launch of SomaDetect, a new agro-tech startup.
-SomaDetect helps dairy farmers produce the best possible milk and keep tabs on their herd’s health via the use of an innovative laser-based technology.
+Fredericton entrepreneur Bethany Deshpande is bringing Big Data to the farm with the launch of SomaDetect, a new agritech startup.
+SomaDetect helps dairy farmers produce the best possible milk and keep tabs on their herd’s health via the use of innovative laser-based technology.

 Opportunities NB (ONB) spoke to Bethany to learn more.

 ONB: Where did the idea for SomaDetect originate?